Mustafa Kemal Atatürk: Modernization efforts, 1926–1930

 In 1927, the State Art and Sculpture Museum (Ankara Resim ve Heykel Müzesi) opened its doors.
 The museum highlighted sculpture, which was rarely practised in Turkey due to the Islamic tradition of avoiding idolatry.
 Mustafa Kemal believed that "culture is the foundation of the Turkish Republic", and described modern Turkey's ideological thrust as "a creation of patriotism blended with a lofty humanist ideal".
 He included both his own nation's creative legacy and what he saw as the admirable values of global civilization.
 The pre-Islamic culture of the Turks became the subject of extensive research, and particular emphasis was placed on the widespread Turkish culture before the Seljuk and Ottoman civilizations.
 He instigated study of Anatolian civilizations – Phrygians, Lydians, Sumerians, and Hittites.
 To attract public attention to past cultures, he personally named the banks "Sümerbank" (1932) after the Sumerians and "Etibank" (1935) after the Hittites.
 He also stressed the folk arts of the countryside as a wellspring of Turkish creativity.

 At the time, the republic used the Ottoman Turkish language written in the Arabic script with Arabic and Persian loan vocabulary.
 However, as little as 10% of the population was literate.
 Furthermore, the American reformer John Dewey, invited by Mustafa Kemal to assist in educational reform, found that learning how to read and write Turkish in the traditional Arabic script took roughly three years.
-In the spring of 1928, Mustafa Kemal met in Ankara with several linguists and professors from all over Turkey to unveil his plan to implement a new alphabet for the written Turkish language, based on a modified Latin alphabet.
+In the spring of 1928, Mustafa Kemal met in Ankara with several linguists and professors from all over Turkey to unveil his plan to implement a new alphabet for the written Turkish language, based on the Latin script.
 The new Turkish alphabet would serve as a replacement for the old Arabic script and a solution to the literacy problem, since the new alphabet did not retain the complexities of the Arabic script and could be learned within a few months.
 When Mustafa Kemal asked the language experts how long it would take to implement the new alphabet into the Turkish language, most of the professors and linguists said between three and five years.
 Mustafa Kemal was said to have scoffed and openly stated: "We shall do it in three to five months".